kubeflow/community/releases/handbook.md

 - Work alongside the Working Groups to bring the documentation up to date
 - Create a [new version dropdown and update the website version](https://github.com/kubeflow/website/pull/3333)
 - Add new [release page with component and dependency versions](https://github.com/kubeflow/website/pull/3332)
-- Work with the WG to build the release slides
+- Work with the WG to build the release notes and slides
 - Start creating the draft for the official blog post and collating information from the Working Groups
     - (Optional but encouraged) Working Groups start drafting WG-specific blog posts, deep diving into their respective areas